Friday, November 30, 2007

 IMPORTANT

-4. Sell broken laptop.
+4. Sell broken laptop

 You can try selling the broken laptop on Craigslist, eBay, or another online auction; just make sure you clearly explain what is wrong with it (be honest, don't repeat the story of Amir Tofangsazan).
 Another option would be to sell it to a local or online repair shop, such as: